Michael Ande

-Michael Ande (born 5 October 1944, Bad Wiessee, Germany) is a German actor, best known for his role as Gerd Heymann in the German crime-drama television series Der Alte which he played between 1977 and 2016.
+Michael Ande (born 5 October 1944, Bad Wiessee, Germany) is a German actor, best known for his role as Gerd Heymann in the German crime-drama television series Der Alte, which he played between 1977 and 2016.

-He was a well-known German film child star during the 1950s.
-A German reader reports, "Michael played in mostly melodramas--those films with nice people, love and mountains, etc (sentimental film in an idealized setting).
-Some would consider these rather schmaltz tear-jerkers.
-Two words come to mind in German.
-The first is "Heimatfilm".
-Heimat is home, where I came from This kind of film stands for: very sentimental, lots of love (and some ache but with Happy End), idealistic setting, Lederhosen, Mountains, Conservative ideals, etc. The second is "Heile-Welt-Film" meaning "intact-world-film" They were, however very popular films in Germany."

-He played a variety of roles in these films, including choir boys.
-One of these films was Der schönste Tag meines Lebens (1957) in which he played a chorister in the Vienna Boys' Choir.
-There is an image of him, for example, on the HBC choir-film pages.
+He was a well-known German child star during the 1950s, playing a variety of roles, including choir boys.
+One film he acted in was Der schönste Tag meines Lebens (1957), in which he played a chorister in the Vienna Boys' Choir.
 Michael also played in two German films about the Trapp family: The Trapp Family (1956) and The Trapp Family in America (1958).
 These films were made some years before the 1965 U.S. film musical version of the Trapp films, The Sound of Music, was made.
 (The Broadway version appeared in 1959.)
-Michael played the role of Werner in the Trapp-films.
-(In The Sound of Music the boy's name is Kurt.)
-Ande like many child actors had difficulty continuing his career as an adult actor.
+Michael played the role of Werner in the Trapp films.
+(In The Sound of Music, the boy's name is Kurt.)
+Ande, like many child actors, had difficulty continuing his career as an adult actor.
 He had problems being accepted as adult actor as he had such a youthful-looking face.

-Much attention he found in the role of Jim Hawkins on Television in Treasure Island, based on the novel by Robert Louis Stevenson, which was broadcast on Christmas 1966 for the first time.
+He gained much attention for the role of Jim Hawkins on television in Treasure Island, based on the novel by Robert Louis Stevenson, which was broadcast on Christmas 1966 for the first time.

-Ande is still acting and occasionally appears on German television.
+Ande continued to act and appear on German television well into his seventies.